 UNHCR maintains an active outreach programme for Communication with Communities (CwC), providing refugees and asylum-seekers with information about UNHCR and partners services.
 UNHCR uses different communication channels, including social media, to reach the persons forced to flee and capture their feedback.
 This includes the Help website, where UNHCR shares vital information for refugees in the country.
-UNHCR Egypt Help website received the highest number of visits among operations in the Middle East and North Africa region and ranked fourth globally in August.
-Egypt's Help website was selected to receive a sponsorship from Google in September which will enhance the page's visibility in Google searches.

 A confidential complaint and feedback mechanism is in place for refugees and asylum-seekers to report misconduct, including corruption, sexual exploitation and abuse by staff and NGO partners, as a key component of UNHCR's accountability to affected communities.
 Confidential reporting channels include email, physical complaint boxes and the UNHCR hotline.